exercism/v3/languages/java/exercises/concept/case-statement/.docs/hints.md

 - The [`break`] statement is useful, see the doc!.

-### 2. Raise an alert if an unknown shirt number is encountered.
+### 2. Raise an alert if an unknown shirt number is encountered

 - The [`default`] statement is useful, see the doc!.